Republicans in struggle to break Democrats' hold on Congress

 Senate Majority Leader Chuck Schumer, a Democrat, was reelected in New York.
 Republican Sens.
 Rand Paul in Kentucky and Marco Rubio in Florida prevailed over their Democratic opponents.
 In Colorado, Democratic Sen. Michael Bennet also won reelection.

-Vote counting could extend beyond Election Day in many states, and Georgia could head to a Dec.
+Vote counting extended beyond Election Day in many states, and Georgia could head to a Dec.
 6 runoff if no candidate reaches the majority.

 Democrats gained momentum over the abortion issue after the Supreme Court overturned the Roe v.
 Wade decision this summer, and they have been warning voters about MAGA conservatives, short for Trump’s “Make America Great Again” slogan.